ArcanaMod/Arcana/src/main/java/net/kineticdevelopment/arcana/core/research/Usage.md

 ###### Addendum 1

+1.12 only supports crafting recipes in JSON files, so cooking recipes instead currently use their own format.
+This will be changed with 1.14.

 Cooking recipes are in the format `__furnace__:ingredient.result`, where `ingredient` is the ID of the ingredient item (with the colon replaced by a dash), and `result` is the ID of the result item (with the colon replaced by a dash).
-It's not possible to specify multiple inputs or outputs, and that's not planned to be added, since this is a temporary format.
+It's not possible to specify multiple inputs or outputs, and that is not planned to be added, as this is a temporary format.